JuliaCI/BenchmarkTools.jl/doc/manual.md

 - `time_tolerance`: The noise tolerance for the benchmark's time estimate, as a percentage.
 This is utilized after benchmark execution, when analyzing results.
 Defaults to `BenchmarkTools.DEFAULT_PARAMETERS.time_tolerance = 0.05`.
 - `memory_tolerance`: The noise tolerance for the benchmark's memory estimate, as a percentage.
 This is utilized after benchmark execution, when analyzing results.
 Defaults to `BenchmarkTools.DEFAULT_PARAMETERS.memory_tolerance = 0.01`.

+The following two keyword arguments can be used to change the output from `run`:

+- `verbose::Bool` - Print the name of the benchmarks and the time it takes to run them, as they are being run.
+- `progress::Bool` - Show a progress meter of the benchmarking process

 To change the default values of the above fields, one can mutate the fields of `BenchmarkTools.DEFAULT_PARAMETERS`, for example:

 ```julia